 Lu is the champion of Best Sommelier Greater China (2014), and has won all 3 major sommelier competitions in China.
 He is the first Advanced Sommelier from Greater China, and holds WSET Level 4 Diploma.
 He is also regarded as one of the finest wine educators in the country.
 Lu writes, judges and speaks about wine regularly.

-Demei LI, associate professor of Wine Tasting and Enology in Beijing Agriculture College and invited teacher at ESA Angers, France.
-He obtained Master diploma for Fruit Tree Science, and Engineer for Viti-Oeno-Economie in ENITA de Bordeaux.
-Demei had his training in Chateaux Palmer, and visited almost all the wine regions in the world.
-He is aiming to create a dialogue with the consumer with wine.
+Demei LI, associate professor of Wine Tasting and Enology in Beijing Agriculture College and invited lecturer at ESA Angers, France.
+He obtained master's degree in Fruit Tree Science, and Engineer status for Viti-Oeno-Economie in ENITA de Bordeaux.
+As a winemaker, Demei was trained in Chateaux Palmer and have travelled to almost all the major wine regions in the world.
+He aims to establish a dialogue between the consumer and the wine trade.

-Born in France, Julien Boulard has been living continuously in China since 2003.
-He is a WSET Diploma holder and is currently studying for the Master of Wine.
+Born in France, Julien Boulard MW has been living continuously in China since 2003.
+He became a Master of Wine in September 2019.
 His fluency in Chinese, both spoken and written, his experience and knowledge of the wine industry, as well as his strong activity on Chinese social media have allowed him to become a popular wine educator.

 Jennifer Docherty is the first ethnically Chinese and Mandarin speaking Master of Wine.
 She grew up in a traditional Chinese household despite being born in Vancouver, Canada.
 Docherty was a fashion designer in New York before making her way to London.
 Her love of gastronomy led her to pursue part-time WSET wine courses, which inspired her to change careers from fashion to wine, where she eventually achieved the Master of Wine in 2015.